Dragon Boat Festival

 History of the Dragon Boat Festival

-The Dragon Boat Festival, a traditional Chinese holiday, has evolved into a now internationally celebrated event in many different countries.
-The origin of the Dragon Boat Festival is said to be from the Warring States period when the patriotic poet, Qu Yuan (343-278 BC), drowned himself in the Miluo River on the fifth day of the fifth lunar month after seeing his country invaded and conquered by the State of Quin.
+The Dragon Boat Festival, a traditional Chinese holiday, has become an internationally celebrated event in many countries.
+Its origin is said to be from the Warring States period when the patriotic poet Qu Yuan (343-278 BC) drowned himself in the Miluo River on the fifth day of the fifth lunar month after seeing his country invaded and conquered by the State of Quin.

 Dragon Boat Racing represents the local people who raced their boats to search for Qu Yuan’s body and dropped lumps of rice into the river so the fish would not feast on his body.
-To commemorate Qu Yuan, today this practice continues each year on the day of his death.
+This practice continues each year to commemorate Qu Yuan today on the day of his death.
 It is now said that the winning team of the races will have good luck and a happy life in the following year.

 Asian Association of Utah Donation 2023